Apr 2024

 However, English law does not necessarily need statutory intervention to deal with cryptoassets.
 The courts of England & Wales have been agile in their response to multiple cases involving cryptoassets, accommodating them within the existing English legal framework and applying existing principles to cryptoasset disputes (see Question 11, below).

-The Law Commission (a statutory independent body which recommends law reform where it is needed) published its final report on Digital Assets in June 2023 (“the Commission Report”) which supported a tripartite approach to Digital Assets including:
+The Law Commission (a statutory independent body which recommends law reform where it is needed) published its Digital Assets Final Report in June 2023 (“the Commission Report”) which supported a tripartite approach to digital assets including:

 • targeted legislative reform;